TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx-Anime.md

 !!! note

     These are extra parameters that can help and are not needed but are nice to have.
-They are set low mainly to supercede themselves and not interfere with other releases.
+They are set low mainly to supersede themselves and not interfere with other releases.

 Add this to your Preferred with a score of **[1]**